 The ISO determinations described in Section III.13.2.5.2.5A.f will be reviewed with stakeholders, at the Reliability Committee, in the same general timeframe that resources retained for transmission security are reviewed, as outlined in PP-10, Section 7.6.

-2.3.1 50/50 Load Informational Analysis Presentation
+2.3.1 Informational Analysis Presentation

 An informational fuel-security reliability review with a 50/50 peak load forecast from the most recent CELT will also be performed in all scenarios analyzed for units retained utilizing the 90/10 peak load forecast, and included in with the materials described in this Section 2.3.
 This analysis is not used for unit retention determinations.

+For the FCA 14 fuel-security reliability review cycle, an additional informational analysis will be performed to simulate the impact of approximately 500 MW of offshore wind that is being developed under a state procurement program with an in-service date for the winter under study, but which has not yet received all required state approvals.

 3.0 Fuel-Security Reliability Review

 The fuel-security review consists of an hour-by-hour chronological simulation of the New England electric supply systems for a winter period from the beginning of December through the end of February.
 One of the key assumptions driving the results of the review is the amount of natural gas available for electric generation.